Divajain/userdocs/docs/troubleshooting.md

 ![Remote site settings](/userdocs/img/troubleshooting/remote_site.png)

 If not, the "Active" checkbox may be unchecked.
 If that's the case, you'll need to hit the "Edit" link by each remote site to activate it.

+## A transaction has been processed by my PSP, but is still marked as "Pending" or "Awaiting submission"
+This is usually caused by Salesforce blocking an update that we tried to post.
+If this is the case, you should have a "courtesy notification email" with details of what we tried to update, and what stopped us updating it (usually a trigger or flow that failed.)
+If that doesn't appear to be the case, please email support@asperato.com quoting the "Asperato reference" field of the relevant payments and authorisations so we can investigate.